-- All employees covered by this award must be classified according to the structure and definitions set out in Schedule A-Classification Definitions. - Employers must provide written advice to employees of: advise their employees in writing of their - (a) the employee's classification upon commencement; and - (b) of any subsequent changes to their classification.
+- All employees covered by this award must be classified according to the structure and definitions set out in Schedule A-Classification Definitions. - 12.2 Employers must provide written advice to employees of: - (a) the employee's classification on commencement; and - (b) any subsequent changes to their classification.